ristic23/AktiiaFoursquare/README.md

 ## Future Enhancements

-- Separate screen for all venues vs search results
+- Separate screen for all places vs search results
-- Full-screen venue photo preview
+- Full-screen place photo preview
-- Sorting options for venues (by distance, rating, etc.)
+- Sorting and filtering options for places (by distance, rating, etc.)
+- Allow user to manually input a location and search by it (instead of only using current location)